 There are several different types of ADR, and further information about these different types of ADR and the ADR services the Law Society offers can be found here.

-As of 1 January 2011, requests and referrals for the Presidential appointment of an arbitrator, mediator, valuer, expert or independent solicitor will incur an administration charge.
+Requests and referrals for Presidential appointment of an arbitrator, mediator, valuer, expert or independent solicitor will incur an administration charge.

 Alternative Dispute Resolution – information about mediation, arbitration and expert determination.

 Family Law Settlement Service – mediation of family law property matters referred by the Family Court and Federal Circuit Court.

 ADR providers – list of links to other government and non-profit organisations that offer ADR services.